File a Formal Complaint under the PEI Employment Standards Act (Non-Union)

-A formal employment standards complaint can be submitted using our Online Formal Complaint Form or by email, fax or mail by downloading and completing the Formal Complaint Form.
+A formal employment standards complaint can be submitted using our Online Formal Complaint Form (link below) or by email, fax or mail by downloading and completing the Formal Complaint Form.
 The complainant is expected to file all documentation and information relevant to the complaint.

 Is there a fee?

 There is no fee to file a complaint.

 What happens when a complaint has been filed?

 Once a complaint has been filed, the inspector will talk to the person who made the complaint to clarify all issues in dispute.
 If the inspector finds the respondent has violated the Act, the inspector will talk to the respondent about the problem and how to correct it.
 Correcting it may mean: keeping better payroll records, compliance with specific sections of the act or paying money that the inspector has determined the respondent owes.
 During an investigation, both the employer and employee will have the opportunity to present the facts and arguments that are relevant to the case.